For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 So, why isn’t everyone reading guidebooks?
 The overriding reason is likely that they’re overwhelmed.
 A quick trip to the library and you’ll see that the guidebook section is huge and intimidating.
 Finding the perfect guide doesn’t have to be a headache, though.
 Here’s a look at a few tried and trusted brands and authors that deliver a big punch when it comes to guides books for almost anywhere; but especially in Europe.

-- Lonely Planet: This series is often the first line of defense in choosing your guidebook.
-Offering an edition for almost everywhere on Earth, the Lonely Planet Series offers quick, nonsense facts that make it a straight forward read.
+This series is often the first line of defense in choosing your guidebook.
+Offering an edition for almost everywhere on Earth, the Lonely Planet Series offers quick, nonsense facts that make it a straightforward read.
 Inside readers will find dining, hotel, and attractions that range from low to midrange budget levels.
 You can also expect to pick up some interesting facts, history, and ground transportation information here.

-- Rick Steves: Educated and opinionated, the Rick Steves Europe series is a must have for the traveler who wants to get off of the beaten path.
-Focusing more on opinion based offerings, this series helps a traveler maximize their time abroad by focusing on what the author deems the most “worthwhile” things to see, do, and taste in each major area.
+Educated and opinionated, the Rick Steves Europe series is a must-have for the traveler who wants to get off of the beaten path.
+Focusing more on opinion-based offerings, this series helps a traveler maximize their time abroad by focusing on what the author deems the most “worthwhile” things to see, do, and taste in each major area.
 He also only does travel research in peak tourist season, which means you’re getting an accurate look at crowd levels during that time.

-- Let’s Go: Trying to see Europe on a college kid’s budget?
+Trying to see Europe on a college kid’s budget?
 This is the guide for you.
 Let’s Go is authored by Harvard students with an emphasis on tight wire budgets.
 Focusing almost entirely on how to have the most experiences on the smallest budget possible, this guide offers a look at the popular European Hostel (vs Hotel) and trendy alternative nightlife options.
-It’s opinionated and spirited in tone, and a favorite for other young travelers.
+It’s opinionated and spirited in tone and a favorite for other young travelers.

-- Fommer’s Guides: In stark comparison to the Let’s Go series, the well-respected Fommer’s guides are targeted to the more mature traveler.
-Once the encyclopedia of travel guides, Fommer’s has spent considerable time in recent years trimming their articles and gearing content towards a more budget conscience point of view.
-While the detailed approach can offer peace of mind to the detail oriented and timid traveler base, it can leave free sprits feeling a bit caged and managed.
+In stark comparison to the Let’s Go series, the well-respected Frommer's guides are targeted to the more mature traveler.
+Once the encyclopedia of travel guides, Frommer's has spent considerable time in recent years trimming their articles and gearing content towards a more budget conscience point of view.
+While the detailed approach can offer peace of mind to the detail-oriented and timid traveler base, it can leave free spirits feeling a bit caged and managed.

-- Fodor’s Guides: The big dog in the travel and tourism publishing industry, Fodor’s guides are the largest English language guidebooks out there.
-Launched in the 1930’s by Random House publishing, this series had one main goal; make travel interesting.
+The big dog in the travel and tourism publishing industry, Fodor’s guides are the largest English language guidebooks out there.
+Launched in the 1930s by Random House publishing, this series had one main goal; make travel interesting.
 Offering tips on travel behaviors, like appropriate tipping, as well as points of interest, the series also highlights the standard hotel and dining entries.
-With more than 440 guides across 300 destinations, many still consider Fodor’s the gold standard of what a guide book should be.
+With more than 440 guides across 300 destinations, many still consider Fodor’s the gold standard of what a guidebook should be.

 As the name suggests, these guides are bound in a green cover and are easily identified at the bookstore.
 But they offer more than an identifiable spine.
 Inside you’ll find loads of maps, photos, and an all-encompassing look at lifestyle, history, art, and culture in each of your destinations.
 What makes these titles interesting is how they rank attractions on a map.
-Instead of big cities getting bold type face, points of interest to travelers are presented with prominence.
+Instead of big cities getting bold typeface, points of interest to travelers are presented with prominence.
 This makes it visually simple to plan a trip based on proximity and interest.
-This inclusive guide has branched out in recent years to include reviews of favorable restaurants and hotels as well, but if this is the keystone of your travel research, consider also purchasing the Michelin Red Guides as a compliment.
+This inclusive guide has branched out in recent years to include reviews of favorite restaurants and hotels as well, but if this is the keystone of your travel research, consider also purchasing the Michelin Red Guides as a compliment.

 For those who consider themselves scholarly readers, the Blue Guides may be the place to start.
-They’re often considered dry material, but when it comes to an in depth look at where you’re headed, these guides can’t be beaten.
-The series focuses on history, art, architecture, and
+They’re often considered dry material, but when it comes to an in-depth look at where you’re headed, these guides can’t be beaten.
+The series focuses on history, art, and architecture.